 - Peel the potatoes and cut them into fairly thin slices

-- Peel the tomatoes, remove the internal seeds and cut them into strips
+- Blanch and peel the tomatoes, remove the internal seeds and cut them into strips

 - Finley chop the garlic and parsley

-- Use a large and low pan and grease it with oil, then lay the onion cut into rings and sprinkled with the garlic and parsley
+- Use a large and low pan and grease it with oil, then lay the onion cut into rings and sprinkled with half of the garlic and parsley

 - Add half of the tomatoes and sprinkle in the pecorino